Friday, November 25, 2016

 From 1952 to 1963, Bob was instrumental in the development of the U.S. Air Force art program, eventually serving as chief and retiring in 1963 as a lieutenant colonel.
 He joined the staff of Pepperdine University, earning a doctorate in business administration in 1971 and rising to the level of a vice-presidency within the university.
 He retired to Birmingham, Alabama, his wife's hometown, in 1980.

-In addition to being an artist, aviator, and university administrator, Bob Bales is the author of Jet Aces of the Korean Conflict (1957), Ernie Pyle: A Hoosier Childhood (2002), and Ernie Pyle's Southwest (2003).
+In addition to being an artist, aviator, and university administrator, Bob Bales was the author of Jet Aces of the Korean Conflict (1957), Ernie Pyle: A Hoosier Childhood (2002), and Ernie Pyle's Southwest (2003).
 After his death, his widow, Peggy Bales, remarked, "He lived life to the fullest like no one I ever knew."
 Among the other accomplishments of his long life and career: Eagle Scout, varsity wrestler, horseshoe pitcher, member of the Society of Illustrators, skin diver, and hunter.
 Bob Bales died on December 13, 2016, at age ninety-six.

 Notes